About Gemma

 So, although I began my training almost by chance, my decision to continue was with the knowledge that I was passionate about counselling and becoming a therapist.
 I feel strongly that counselling can be life changing and it feels an absolute privilege to sit with people and support them through difficult times in their lives.

-I have several years’ experience of counselling in an educational setting, where I created a successful counselling service working with young people between the ages of 11 – 18 years old and adults.
+I have several years’ experience of counselling in an educational setting, where I set up and managed a successful counselling service working with both student's and staff.

 I have trained in a number of different areas, including working with self-harming behaviours, anxiety disorders and bereavement in young people, to name a few.